sathomas/jsDataV.is/src/text/intro.md

 ## The Book's Contents

-The chapters that follow cover a variety of visualization techniques and many of the JavaScript libraries that we can use to implement them.
+The chapters and appendices that follow cover a variety of visualization techniques and many of the JavaScript libraries that we can use to implement them.

 * The [first chapter](chap01.html) begins with the most basic of visualizations—static charts and plots.
 Its examples rely on the [flotr2 library](http://www.humblesoftware.com/flotr2/) library.
 * [Chapter two](chap02.html) adds interactivity to the visualizations, giving users the chance to select content, zoom in, and track values.
 The chapter also covers retrieving data for visualizations directly from the web.
 For variety, and to give you a better sense of the options available, its examples are based on the [Flot library](http://www.flotcharts.org/), which is based on jQuery.